chpc-uofu/spack-config/readme.md

 #### Caveats

 - older versions of the packages may have trouble building with the default (newer) versions of dependencies.
 Unless older version is required, build the latest version.
+Spack developers recommend using older compiler versions (e.g. as of Feb 2021, gcc 8 rather than 9 or 10).

 - sometimes dependency builds fail.
 If this happens, try to build the dependency independently.